JonasVdB/HashCodeCI/README.md

 in settings.cfg, update the following info:

 ##### Authentication
-A token that is valid for 1 hour can be extracted when analysing the contents of a packet in google chrome, when submittig a solution via the hashcode-judge page.
+A token that is valid for 1 hour can be extracted when analysing the contents of a packet in google chrome, when submittig a solution via the hashcode-judge page or when loading the page.

+The token can be found in the **authorization** field of the **request header** of calls to *https://hashcode-judge.appspot.com/api/judge/v1/*

 (TODO: use *oauthclient* library for acquiring token )

 ##### Round-specific
 Edit the ```round_id``` field in accordance to the round ID in the url bar.